kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-working-with-images/01_Open_a_terminal_inside_a_pod/transcript.md

 gui action
 ```

-I'll use the left to panes for the docker demo, and the right two columns will be used for the equivalent kubernetes demo.
+I'll use the left to panes for the docker demo, and the right two panes will be used for the equivalent kubernetes demo.

 Next I'll use the top left pane to list out my running docker containers.